 Head of Faculty: Mrs S Lindsay

 Understanding current and emerging technologies has an important place in the school curriculum.
-The study of Computing Science plays a central role in developing the skill set that will enable learners to become creators, not just consumers, of technology.
+The study of Computing Science will develop the skill set and knowledge to enable learners to become creators, not just consumers, of technology.

 Broad General Education

-S1-S3 learners follow a board general education with Computing Science lessons covering a range of topics including programming and software development, graphics and animation, technological devices, security and online safety, multimedia and systems for information retrieval and presentation.
+S1-S2 learners follow a board general education, with Computing Science lessons covering a range of topics including programming and software development, cyber security and resilience, emerging technology and real world systems, web-based systems and database design and development.

 The range of software learners are exposed to in our courses is extensive.
 Much of the software used is open source, and available to download from the Internet.